kevinmiles/wix-style-react/src/DropdownPopover/README.API.md

 In this mode, it's up to you to decide when the list should be opened.
 You can control it using the `open` prop.
 Note that you'll also need to manage keyboard navigation by yourself (the `delegateKeyDown` function may be useful).
-Check the examples bellow.
+Check the examples in "Usage" tab.

 ----